-Woodstock region includes town of Ingersoll, City of Woodstock and rest of northern part of Oxford County, supplied by Ingersoll TS, Woodstock TS, Commerce Way TS, and Karn TS.
+Town of Ingersoll, City of Woodstock and rest of northern part of Oxford County are supplied by Ingersoll TS, Woodstock TS, Commerce Way TS, and Karn TS.

-A load restoration need was identified in this sub-region as the result of simultaneous loss of 230kV circuit M31W/M32W and this need has been further assessed in a Local Plan completed in May 2017.
+A load restoration need was identified as the result of simultaneous loss of 230kV circuit M31W/M32W and this need has been further assessed in a Local Plan completed in May 2017.
 Based on load forecast and transfer capability information, it was determined that there is sufficient transfer capability in the existing system, and therefore no further action is required.